 Inflammatory bowel disease is the name given to a group of illnesses including Crohn's disease and ulcerative colitis.
-These illnesses are the two most common types of inflammatory bowel diseases, and affect around 80,000 people in Australia, and this number is expected to exceed 100,000 by 2022.1 Do not confuse inflammatory bowel disease with irritable bowel syndrome as they are quite different and need to be treated accordingly.
-Inflammatory bowel disease can develop at any age, though most people get this illness during their 20s-30s.2
+These illnesses are the two most common types of inflammatory bowel diseases, and affect around 85,000 people in Australia, and this number is expected to exceed 100,000 by 2022.
+In New Zealand, an estimated 20,000 people are living with IBD, with this figure expected to increase by 2026.